Frizles/YoutubeVideoDownloader/README.md

 5.Follow the instructions in the console to download a YouTube video

 It is Legal?

 Yes.
 It is

+Please do not sell the program/code for money.
+It is free to use for everyone.

 The program support videos up to 1080p and 30FPS (.mp4), you also can only audio file (.webm).